 The Bank was formed to be the vehicle through which Federal agencies finance programs involving the sale or placement of credit market instruments, including agency securities, guaranteed obligations, participation agreements, and the sale of assets.
 This principle is applied in a manner consistent with the Federal Financing Bank Act of 1973 (12 U.S.C.
 2281 et seq.) and its legislative history.
-Guaranteed programs entailing large numbers of relatively small loans in which local origination and servicing are an integral part of the program are excluded.
+However, guaranteed programs entailing large numbers of relatively small loans in which local origination and servicing are an integral part of the program are excluded from the Bank's activities.

 The Bank makes funds available to Federal agencies and to guaranteed borrowers in accordance with program requirements.
 The Bank is capable of providing a lending rate for any amount required and for nearly any maturity.
-The rates charged by the Bank for terms such as prepayment provisions and pass-through of service charges are applied consistently for all borrowers.
+The rates charged by the Bank for terms such as prepayment provisions and service charges are applied consistently for all borrowers.

 The lending policy of the Bank is flexible enough to preclude the need for any accumulation of pools of funds by agencies.
-This does not exclude the maintenance of liquidity reserves for those agencies that have such a need.
-In no case will funds provided by the Bank be invested in private credit instruments or be used to speculate in the market for public securities.
+This policy does not preclude the maintenance of liquidity reserves for those agencies that have such a need.
+In no case are funds provided by the Bank invested in private credit instruments or used to speculate in the market for public securities.